aws/aws-cdk/packages/aws-cdk-docs/src/welcome.rst

 AWS uses a pay-as-you-go service model.
 You are charged only for the services that you |mdash| or your applications |mdash| use.
 Also, to make AWS useful as a platform for prototyping and experimentation, AWS offers a free usage tier, in which services are free below a certain level of usage.
-For more information about AWS costs and the free usage tier go to `Test-Driving AWS in the Free Usage Tier <http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html>`_.
+For more information about AWS costs and the free usage tier, see `Test-Driving AWS in the Free Usage Tier <http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html>`_.

 To obtain an AWS account, go to `aws.amazon.com <https://aws.amazon.com>`_ and click :guilabel:`Create a Free Account`.